isabelleduplessis/nz-phage-genomics/README.md

 ## Sample Collection

-Samples were collected as part of the SalpPOOP study ([Décima 2023](https://doi.org/10.1038/s41467-022-35204-6)) and enriched for viromes.
+22 samples were collected as part of the SalpPOOP study ([Décima 2023](https://doi.org/10.1038/s41467-022-35204-6)) and enriched for viromes.
 After sequencing, the data was filtered to only contain contigs classified as viral with VirSorter2.

 The following workflow was used to analyze the viral contigs: